Jean Prosper Guivier: In London

-Perhaps in an appeal to aficionados of more purely classical music, Prospère undertook engagements with some of London's leading orchestras including that of the Philharmonic Society in between his regular seasons with Jullien as early as Spring 1846.
+Perhaps in an appeal to aficionados of more purely classical music, Prospère undertook engagements with some of London's leading orchestras including that of the Philharmonic Society between his regular seasons with Jullien as early as Spring 1846.
 Meanwhile, in the Summer of that year, he played for Jullien's Concerts d'Été, temporarily substituting his ophicleide for "his newly-invented instrument called the serpentcleide", an instrument closely related to the ophicleide, but made of wood.

 Upon the reopening of the Royal Italian Opera in April 1847, Prospère joined the resident orchestra, while continuing to play for Jullien's orchestra in the seasons of Concerts d'Été and d'Hiver.

 On 4 February 1849, Prospère joined the Royal Society of Musicians in London.
 By this time, Jean Prosper and his family had moved house to 26 Brydges Street, Covent Garden.
 His successful application was fortunate, as medical complications forced Prospère to approach the RSM nine years later for financial relief.

 Prospère occasionally appeared publicly with his daughter Hyacinthe Hélène, who accompanied him on the piano.
 So well known was Prospère's name and reputation that he was occasionally referred to in metaphor.
 A newspaper journalist's analysis of a lacklustre cricket match between St John's, Westminster and Kingston, is disparaging of the last-minute rearranging of the fielders.
 They should evidently have been kept to allotted positions in accordance with their individual strengths.
 He argues by way of comparison "A Prospere, great as he is on the ophicleide, would cut a sorry figure at first fiddle."

 On Jullien's return to England from America, preparations were made for a month of promenade concerts at the Theatre Royal, Drury Lane beginning in October 1854.
 This was Prospère's final season with Jullien and the following year he undertook a provincial tour with the Orchestral Union in 1855 and again in 1856.
 In 1854, Jean Prosper began a parallel career, selling musical instruments.
 He was also approached as a consultant by the London firm Huggett, makers of wind instruments.
 He may also have consulted with Courtois in the development of a twelfth key for the ophicleide but the source has not been verified.